openstack/openstack-manuals/doc/common/glossary.rst

       A controlled reboot where a VM instance is properly restarted through operating system commands.

+   Software Development Kit (SDK)

+      Contains code, examples, and documentation that you use to create applications in the language of your choice.

    Software Development Lifecycle Automation service (solum)